nichoth/hyper-examples/readme.md

 # Hyper Examples #
-Example configurations of hyper* modules.
+Example configurations of hyper* node modules.

 Hyperspace -- render streams of html on the client and the server.